zinh/zinh.github.io/_posts/2019-12-06-Compiler-linker-loader.markdown

 now, there are lots of thing happen while running this command,

-First, a preprocessor will preprocess this c source to expand any `#include`, `#define` statemenets.
+First, a preprocessor will preprocess this c source, expanding any `#include`, `#define` statements.
 Its result is just another C source.
 After that, the compiler will convert this c source into assembly.

 We can single out this step by using the argument: